 Can I use codes to see if my phone is being tracked?

 Certain codes you can dial on your phone might reveal information about potential tracking.
 For example, dialing *#21# can show if your calls or messages are being forwarded, which could indicate tracking.
 However, these codes have limitations and won’t catch more sophisticated tracking methods, so they should be used as part of a broader approach to securing your phone.
-Learn other ways that can help find out if your phone is being tracked.
+Learn other ways that can help you find out if your phone is being tracked.

 How can I stop someone from monitoring my calls and messages?